Journal Style Guide

 - footnote to be outside sentence’s final punctuation mark

 - no ibid or op cit – use author, abbreviated title and page number

 Take care to avoid plagiarism and acknowledge all sources.

 - notes are to be formatted as footnotes

 - numbering of notes: ordinal, not Roman (i.e. 1, 2, 3 etc., not i, ii, iii etc.)

 - use an en dash and not a hyphen for page numbers (1‒3, not 1-3)

 Book cited in footnote

-Author’s first name(s), surname, title (in italics), bracket, publisher, place and date of publication, bracket, page reference (without p. or pp.).
-NB no comma between title and bracket.
+Author’s first name(s), surname, title (in italics), bracket, place, publisher and date of publication, bracket, page numbers (without p. or pp.).

-Thus: David Lowenthal, The Past is a Foreign Country (London: Cambridge University Press, 1985), 54.
+Thus: David Lowenthal, The Past is a Foreign Country (Cambridge University Press: London, 1985), 54.